ArianeMora/mouseCNS_vae/docs_src/src/installing/index.rst

 R
 --
-I will add it as an R package soon, but until then check out the R example using Reticulate (`sci-vae docs <https://arianemora.github.io/scivae/>`_.)!
+I will add it as an R package soon, but until then check out the R example using Reticulate at the (`sci-vae docs <https://arianemora.github.io/scivae/>`_.)!

 **Note**: if you are using R you need to make sure you have python installed.
 We strongly recommend using `anaconda <https://docs.conda.io/en/latest/miniconda.html/>`_ and creating an envrironment and then installing scivae in a particular envrionment using `reticulate <https://rstudio.github.io/reticulate/>`_.